-2018 2019 2020 2022 Village agrees to Village receives, via donation, the The Village enters into a maintenance and purchase Estero on the Happehatchee Center on December programming contract with the YMCA for River Property (62 acres 18 .
-This is a 5 acre strip of land the Happehatchee site (now called "Camp along Estero River) on between the Village-owned Estero on Estero") on June 17 .
-Programming begins September 20 the River parcel. onsite.
+2018 2019 2020 Village agrees to purchase Village receives, via donation, the The Village enters into a maintenance and Estero on the River Happehatchee Center on December 18 . programming contract with the YMCA for the Property (62 acres along This is a 5 acre strip of land between the Happehatchee site (now called "Camp Estero River) on Village-owned Estero on the River Estero") on June 17 .
+Programming begins September 20 parcel. onsite.